Madrigal/pulse/README.md

 # Pulse

 Follow your favorite topics from your favorite sources such as HN and Reddit.
-The idea is to execute it behind a cronjob and being able to send updates via email.
+You can call it either via the command line or set it up in an AWS Lambda function to periodically poll the sites.

+## Prerequisites
+- Setup Lambda
+- Setup SES

 ## Current implementations
 - HN
 - Reddit

-## Whishlist
-- Don't hardcode configurations :)
-- See if we can put this on a Lambda